 Most Dangerous Roads in Singapore

-Singapore has always been proclaimed as one of the safest countries for drivers in the world.
-Singapore’s road fatality rate of 2.73 per 100,000 citizens is one of the lowest among many developed countries.
+Singapore has always been proclaimed as one of the safest countries in the world for drivers.
+Our road fatality rate of 1.92 per 100,000 citizens is one of the lowest among many developed countries.

 The most dangerous roads in Singapore have been measured based on the number of accidents that occur on the stretch.
 Naturally, the longer roads will have a greater number of accidents due to their length.
 To make a more fair comparison, the number of accidents per km have also been taken into account.
 In addition, road conditions and traffic conditions and other factors that make a road dangerous have also been factored in.

 Unsurprisingly, expressways make the majority of this list, due to the sheer density of traffic that passes through on a daily basis.

 - Central Expressway (CTE)